 How to Prove False Allegations of Parental Alienation in Court?

 If your ex persists in making false allegations until the court hearing, it is vital to be prepared with the appropriate proof and legal representation for your case.
-Follow these steps below as you get ready for when you face a judge:
+Follow these steps below as you get ready for when you face a judge and stop parental alienation:

 - Be proactive, not defensive.
 If you know your ex is going to try and accuse you of parental alienation in court, don’t get defensive.
 Don’t continually try to reach out to your ex and provoke them into fights.
 Instead, focus on proving yourself to be the good parent you know you are.
 Take care of your children, stay involved with their school and other activities, and focus only on them when you’re spending time with them.
 Also try to keep your ex as involved and informed as possible about their children’s lives, if applicable.